microsoft/foss-fund/README.md

 ### How the fund works

-Every quarter a new fund and selection process will provide $10,000 or $5,000 to an open source project.
+Every quarter a new fund and selection process will provide up to 10,000 to an open source project.
 Any employee or intern at Microsoft can nominate a project, with a few requirements:

 - The open source project must be used by Microsoft.
 - Project is actively prioritizing diversity, equity and inclusion.